microsoft/vscode-docs/release-notes/latest.md

 To enable Salsa for your workspace:

 * Set the environment variable `VSCODE_TSJS`.
 On OS X, it is recommended you change this in your `.bash_profile` using `export VSCODE_TSJS=1`.
-This way the environment variable is persisted.
+That way the environment variable is persisted.
 * Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
 Therefore, you need to install the nightly TypeScript build.
 You have two options:
-  - install typescript locally into your workspace using `npm install typescript@next`.
-Code will then pick up the TypeScript version from there.
+  - Install TypeScript locally into your workspace using `npm install typescript@next`.
+VS Code will then pick up the TypeScript version from there.
-  - install typescript globally, then you can share the installation across workspaces.
-In this case you install it using `npm install -g typescript@next`.
-Then you have to tell VS Code about the install location using the `typescript.sdk` setting.
-Define the value of the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed TypeScript module.
+  - Install TypeScript globally to share the installation across workspaces.
+In this case, you install it using `npm install -g typescript@next`.
+You then have to tell VS Code the install location using the `typescript.sdk` setting.
+Set `typescript.tsdk` to the path of the `lib` folder containing the `tsserver.js` file of the installed TypeScript module.

-The typescript nightly is a moving target and there can be issues.
-During our testing we have been happily using `typescript@1.9.0-dev.20160128`.
+The TypeScript nightly is a moving target and there can be issues.
+During our testing, we have been happily using `typescript@1.9.0-dev.20160128`.

-You can verify that you have Salsa enabled and you have a TypeScript version installed that supports Salsa by checking the status indicator in the Status Bar.
+You can verify that you have Salsa enabled and you have an installed TypeScript version that supports Salsa by checking the status indicator in the Status Bar.

-This shows that all is OK.
+This shows that all is OK:

 ![Salsa status](images/January/salsa-status.png)

-When the TypeScript version doesn't support Salsa then you see the indicator below.
-When you hover over the status indicator, you will see the path to the TypeScript installation that you have configured.
+When the TypeScript version doesn't support Salsa, you will see the indicator below.
+If you hover over the status indicator, you will see the path to the TypeScript installation that you have configured.

 ![Salsa status failure](images/January/salsa-status-failure.png)